Phylliade/wiki_analytics/README.md

 # Wiki analytics #

 # Installation
-There is no install required for the script itself, but you must install the dependencies by running this command :
+After downloading this repository, there is no install required for the script itself, but you must install the dependencies by running this command :

 ```
 pip install -r requirements.txt